-- Inadequate and at some places lack of isolation units at health facilities and at points of entry in the regions. - o Inadequate PPE - Insufficient COVID-19 laboratory testing kits - o Need for health information and education materials in multiple languages.
+- Inadequate and at some places lack of isolation units at health facilities and at points of entry in the regions. - o Inadequate PPE - o Insufficient COVID-19 laboratory testing kits

 5. RECOMMENDATIONS

 - Identify and costed urgent needs e.g. PPE to submit to the management to ensure health care workers are protected from infections when handling suspected and confirmed cases - Establish fully equipped isolation units at health facilities and at points of entry in the regions. - Fast track procurement process for Personal Protective Equipment and COVID-19 laboratory testing kits. - Continue to build capacity of response workers.